dev-bootcamp-2019/final-project-carlos0202/README.md

 cd consensys-eth-dev-bc-final-project-poa
 ```

 Install the project dependencies:
 ```
 npm install
 ```

 Compile the contracts, deploy and migrate using Truffle.
-The project is already pointing to ganache cli default port, but remember to point to the right network using the **--network** flag because the config file points to the localhost and rinkeby networks (rinkeby link is my current testnet link):
+The project is configure to use **8545** as the default port under the *development* network configured on the `truffle-config.js` file, but remember to point to the right port as defined on your local `ganache-cli` running instance.
+After everything is properly configured you need to compile and migrate the contracts using the following commands:
 ```
 truffle compile
 truffle migrate